Yammie Lam: Career

 Lam first joined TVB in 1983, graduating from the TVB actor training class a year later along with fellow actress Margie Tsang.
 She was cast in a number of movies as well as TVB serials, soon becoming well known as one of the TVB's Five Beauties.
 She was called "the most beautiful on the five-station hill" (靚絕五台山).

 In 1991, Lam played the leading female role in a Taiwanese TV series.
 Taiwanese actress Di Ying, who was also a member of the same series, disliked Lam.
 Once, Di waited for Lam in a hotel lobby and kicked her in the stomach so hard that Lam stumbled far away backwards on the floor.
 Lam never worked with Taiwanese companies again.
 Di later vividly described her assault on Lam on a Taiwanese variety show with no regret, calling her "Lam the big shot" (藍大牌), long after Lam's retirement.

-In 1993, Yammie Lam won Top 10 TV Actors/Actresses at the Next TV Awards for her performance in a 1992 TV series The Greed of Man.
+In 1993, Lam won Top 10 TV Actors/Actresses at the Next TV Awards for her performance in a 1992 TV series The Greed of Man.